MyGodItsFull0fStars/LLL-CAdViSE/README.md

 The variable `awsSecurityGroup` has to be set to an available security group.
 In case no security group exists, instructions can be found at [Security groups link](https://docs.aws.amazon.com/vpc/latest/userguide/security-groups.html).

+##### IAM Role

+The value for the variable `awsIAMRole` has to be set.
+The value must be an AWS IAM role that has permissions to access the EC2 service.
+The value to provide in the script is the name of the role that should be used.

+How to set up a IAM role can be found at [IAM roles for Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#ec2-instance-profile).

 ## Running on AWS Cloud

 ```bash